-Ramsey is a suburban city located in the northwestern part of Anoka County, with a population of 23,800.
+Ramsey is a suburban city in the northwestern part of Anoka County, with a population of 28,202.
 Two rivers dominate its borders, the Rum River and the Mississippi River.

-Only a few of the first houses and structures built in Ramsey remain today.
-The most notable structure of historic significance is identified on the National Register of Historic Places, the Old Ramsey Town Hall, located west of Highway 47 just north of County Road 116.
-This structure was built during the 19th century and was originally used as a schoolhouse.
-A significant effort has been made to preserve and maintain this building, which currently sits vacant waiting for a user.
+Only a few of Ramsey's first houses and structures remain today.
+The most notable structure of historical significance is identified on the National Register of Historic Places, the Old Ramsey Town Hall, located west of Highway 47 just north of County Road 116.
+This structure was built during the 19th century and was initially used as a schoolhouse.
+A significant effort has been made to preserve and maintain this building, which currently sits vacant, waiting for an occupant.

-Many people have chosen to live in Ramsey because of its rural character, wetlands, wildlife and the housing choices.
-Our city is a mixture of farms, single-family homes on large parcels of land and single-family homes on urban sized lots ranging from starter homes to executive style homes.
-New to our city is senior housing apartments and rambler style town homes.
-Our city's development slowed from 1997 to 2000 but the year 2001 shows growth in both townhouse and single family housing development within the urban services area.
+Many people have chosen to live in Ramsey because of its rural character, wetlands, wildlife and housing choices.
+Our city is a mixture of farms, single-family homes on large parcels of land and single-family homes on urban-sized lots ranging from starter homes to executive-style homes.
+New to our city is senior housing apartments and rambler-style townhomes.
+Our city's development slowed from 1997 to 2000, but in 2001 it showed growth in townhome and single-family housing development within the urban services area.
 Our city boasts a growing business district.
-Within this district, we have three business parks, Energy Park, Business Park 1995 and Gateway Park.
+This district has three business parks: Energy Park, Business Park 1995 and Gateway Park.
 Since 1995, we have added 1,755,660 square feet of industrial space.
 We are proud of our commitment to attract economically and environmentally sound commercial development.